burakTuran00/InfinityPath/README.md

-# InfinityPath
+# FastAuto

-I made the Infinity Path.
+I made the FastAuto.
 I used the Unity Editor and C# for coding.
 I want to explain What I did.

 -Cars movement.

 -Spawner.

--Infinity Road Loop.
+-Parralax Ground.

+-Bot Movement.

+-Collisions Systems.

 I made in a hour.

 To play via WebGL: https://sharemygame.com/@Poki/infinity-path

+I've changed the name of the project.
+Therefore I added some kind of new things.